amvlab/aircraft-models/README.md

-# aircraft-models
+# amvlab 3d Aircraft Models
-Open source 3D aircraft models in glTF/GLB format, including commercial airliners, an eVTOL, and a drone.
+Open source 3D aircraft models in `.GLB` format optimised for air traffic simulators, including airliners, an eVTOL, and a drone.
 Each model ships with a plain, logo-free variant.

 ## Gallery